ImagicTheCat's Blog

 Entity Systems

-The following is a specific implementation of this idea.
 Entity systems are more specific systems dealing with unique shared entities.
 In a specific context we could call a world, each entity is identified by a unique identifier which cannot be reused: a Lua number incremented at each entity creation.
 This number is then given to various entity systems to register the entity into them.
 The components of an entity are implicitly given by the systems it is registered in.

 It implies that components are dynamic and use-after-free / double-free are not really an issue.
 But, there is still bookkeeping to be done to avoid memory leaks.